 You can prepare a simple cup of ginger tea by cutting ginger into thin slices and steeping them in water for 10-15 minutes.
 Add a little honey for added benefit.

 Herbal teas can also be used for cough and sore throat.
 You can read more about these teas here.

 Pineapple Juice Recipe For Cough

-We explored some of the naturally effective ingredients that might help with cough and may even be available in your kitchen right now.
-You can use these items to prepare your own juice mix for cough.
+All the ingredients we have explored are naturally effective and may be readily available in your kitchen right now.
+You can use them to prepare your juice mix for a cough.

-Combine all these ingredients and consume this drink twice a day, or whenever you have a throat irritation.
+Combine the ingredients and drink twice a day or whenever you have a throat irritation.

-If you are going to drink pineapple juice as a natural remedy to cough, it is recommended that you consume pineapple juice mixed with other ingredients that are known for relieving cough.
-This should give superior results when compared to pineapple juice alone.
+If you are going to drink pineapple juice as a natural remedy for cough, it is recommended that you mix in other ingredients known for relieving coughs, such as honey, pepper, and salt.
+This should give better results compared to consuming pineapple juice alone.